 Island Marble Distribution, Habitat, and Ecology

-Firstly, the gorgeous Island Marble, unfortunately, only inhabits the San Juan Islands.
+Firstly, the always beautiful insect named the Island Marble, unfortunately, only inhabits the San Juan Islands.
 These comprise a 4 island archipelago, technically forming San Juan County, in Washington State, in the United States, in North America.

-Further, its known habitat consists solely of regions of coastal lagoons, prairies, and sand dunes.
+Further, its known habitat consists solely of a highly specific range of environments.
+These consist of regions of coastal lagoons, prairies, and sand dunes.
 However, unlike the great majority of butterflies, this delicate beauty does not engage in migration.

-It also has a rather surprising life cycle, perhaps as an adaptation to its environment.
+It also has a very surprising life cycle.
+This perhaps evolved as an adaptation to its particular environment.
 The insect spends the great majority of its short life, about one year, as a chrysalis.
 Its egg, larval, and adult stages last for short periods.

-But, the Island Marble flies for very short periods during the spring, when the climatic conditions are just right.
+The Island Marble flies for very short periods during the spring.
 In an interesting case of adaptation, adults now feed almost exclusively on a non-native plant.
 Finally, it mates and lays eggs right after emerging from its chrysalis, living only a few days as an adult.